A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Signal Model

 \begin{section}{Proposed P-ICMV Beamformer Design} To address the mismatch of SVs and inaccuracy of covariance matrix, we firstly introduce two types of inequality constraints in subsections \ref{subsec:rst_svmis} and \ref{subsec:rst_Rmis} respectively.
-Then we propose a min-max criterion to deal with the limitation of DoF in subsection \ref{subsec:limite_dof}, and the final P-ICMV beamformer formulation is given in subsection \ref{subsec:picmv}.
+Then we propose a min-max criterion to deal with the {\black DoF limitation issue} in subsection \ref{subsec:limite_dof}, and the final P-ICMV beamformer formulation is given in subsection \ref{subsec:picmv}.

-\begin{subsection}{Robustness against Steering Vector Mismatch} To handle the SV mismatch, we relax equality constraint \eqref{eq:mvdr_cons} into inequality version and control distortion within a certain level.
-Specifically, for a given direction $\theta$, equality constraint $\mathbf{w}^H\mathbf{a}_\theta=1$ is relaxed to
+\begin{subsection}{Robustness against Steering Vector Mismatch} To handle the SV mismatch, we propose the following inequality constraint to control signal distortion within a certain level.
+Specifically, for a given direction $\theta$, beamformer $\mathbf{w}$ is constrained as

-where $c_\theta\geq 0$ is a user-defined tolerable distortion threshold with respect to $\theta$ and $\delta\geq0$ is a pre-defined parameter for controlling the true spatial response.
-Notice that in the presence of SV mismatch,